Shehan82/ScHOolY-backend/README.md

 #  **ScHOolY**

-Schooly is a single page web application. it is mainly focus on student management for schools.
+Schooly is a single page web application. it is mainly focus on students management for schools.

 You can see the Demo of SCHOOLY by clicking the link Below